 Healing Starts with Self

 It is important that each and every person take responsibility for themselves.
 Can you really change your attitude?
 The answer is a resounding yes!
 Strive for an attitude of gratitude.
 Learn to view your cup as half full rather than half empty.
 To facilitate this, seek concrete methods for shifting perspectives.
 This is the first step.
 Once you are “right with yourself” you can begin to work on the partnership.
 But how do you gain alignment?
 The key to the answer to this question is awareness.
 Before all else, you must know yourself and take inventory of the right action.
 You must commit to living with integrity, honesty, compassion, and without fear.

 How sensitive are you to the words that come out of your mouth?
 Every word you utter says something about you.
 Are you seeing through tainted glasses?
 Is your world dark and dismal?
 Do you feel empty and alone?
 Does your life lack creativity?
 When was the last time you turned on the music and danced?
 How about lighting candles all over your home or sitting in the Jacuzzi under the full moon?
 Ask yourself, if you blame others.
 Are you angry inside?
 Do you feel the need to prove yourself?
 Are others put down in order to puff yourself up?
 Only you can honestly answer these questions…and only you know if it’s time to get a nice cleaning cloth and make those glasses sparkle.

 Turn on your deepest determination NOT to be a victim.
-Create something, hike somewhere, paint a painting, cook a fabulous meal, plant a garden, write a poem, start a business, play an instrument, take dancing lessons, and go on a couples retreat.
+Create something, hike somewhere, paint a painting, cook a fabulous meal, plant a garden, write a poem, start a business, play an instrument, take dancing lessons, and go on a couples retreat for a happier relationship,.
 You’re never too old and it’s never too late.
 There must be a determination to let the process of life happen and not to take it too personally.
 You can move on!
 Become a better version of yourself.
 The time is now to seize the day and discover the joy that is waiting for you.

 How To Shine by Changing Your Attitude